xl402/performer/README.md

 To test the scripts, run `pytest` in the root directory

 ### Usage
-`Performer` inherites tensorflow's `MultiHeadAttention` and is made to be fully compatible with the parents' use cases, with added flexibility for performing attention in linear time and space complexity.
+`Performer` inherites from tensorflow's `MultiHeadAttention` and is made to be fully compatible with the parents' use cases, with added flexibility for performing attention in linear time and space complexity.
 ```python
 from performer.networks.model import Performer